volcengine/verl/docs/sglang_multiturn/multiturn.rst

 - ``ignore_strippable``: Ignores differences in whitespace characters (``\n``, ``\t``, ``\r``, spaces) while still checking for meaningful text mismatches.
 This is useful when debugging chat template issues where whitespace variations are expected and acceptable.

-- ``off``: Completely disables the tokenization sanity check.
+- ``disable``: Completely disables the tokenization sanity check.
 Only use this if you have thoroughly validated that tokenization discrepancies are expected and won't impact training.

 Example configuration: